Review of the Tech Swiss TSAA31-577BUR Watch Display Case

 Hardware provided: Drawer knob, metal latch and two hinges

-The grid dividers are thicker than normal; providing extra space for the storages of watches.
+The grid dividers are thicker than normal, providing extra space for the storage of watches.
 All but my largest timepieces fit comfortably without the appearance of overcrowding.

 The compartment occupied by the drawer is unfinished and appears to be composed of medium-density fibreboard.
 While I would have preferred this cubbyhole to be fully finished, it is a minor issue because the drawer completely hides this compartment from view.